Nova Scotia announces new measures to contain the spread of New Brunswickers - The Beaverton

 Nova Scotia announces new measures to contain the spread of New Brunswickers

-HALIFAX – In a surprise move, the province of has announced additional restrictions at its border, aimed at containing the spread of New Brunswickers.
+– In a surprise move, the province of has announced additional restrictions at its border, aimed at containing the spread of New Brunswickers.

 “We know that these new restrictions come as a surprise, but we believe that this is necessary to protect Nova Scotians,” said Nova Scotia Premier Iain Rankin.
 “We’ve seen in the past that just a few uncontained New Brunswickers can spread rapidly and get completely out of control.
-Projections from our top health officials have shown that if we let in one family from Fredericton without proper screening and isolation, within two weeks we could see hundreds of Nova Scotians eating rappie pie, marching in Tintamarre parades and showing the first warning signs of bilingualism.
+Projections from our top health officials have shown that if we let in one from Fredericton without proper screening and isolation, within two weeks we could see hundreds of Nova Scotians rappie pie, marching in Tintamarre parades and showing the first warning signs of bilingualism.
 That’s not a risk we can take right now.”

 Dr. Robert Strang, chief medical officer for the province of Nova Scotia, warns of a possible Miramichi strain of New Brunswicker that poses an especially serious threat.
 “If one of those slips into the province unnoticed, our citizens may begin demonstrating an unusual affinity for the Irving family, and eating disgusting Pal-o-Mine bars.”
-The doctor added gravely, “Once Nova Scotians begin rolling their down a backwoods hill and calling it ‘magnetic’, the spread will be irreversible.”
+The doctor added gravely, “Once Nova Scotians begin rolling their cars down a backwoods hill and calling ‘magnetic’, the spread will be irreversible.”

 Many Nova Scotians have expressed support for the new measure, citing the need to keep their loved ones safe.